 Johnson, Mourning, and point guard Muggsy Bogues had turned the Charlotte Hornets into one of the league’s most popular teams.
 The organization continued to build, adding Glen Rice for the 95-96 season.
 However, for all of their popularity and moves to get better, Charlotte was never able to get past the second round of the playoffs.
 As the relationship between the city and the ownership soured, a deal was eventually made to relocate the team to New Orleans in 2002.

 Still hungry for basketball, the NBA awarded Charlotte a new franchise in 2004.
 The Charlotte Bobcats took to the floor later that year.
 A new lineup featuring Gerald Wallace and draft pick Emeka Okafor brought energy to the squad.
 NBA Legend Michael Jordan made a move to become minority owner of the team.
 He would eventually purchase the majority share in 2010.

 The team struggled as the Bobcats, only making the playoffs twice between 2004 and 2014, both ending in first round sweeps.
 Jordan petitioned the league to change the name back to the Charlotte Hornets.
 New logos and jerseys would follow.
 While the excitement for the second incarnation of the Hornets was the buzz of the city, Charlotte has not yet been able to translate that support from their fans into a winning formula on the court.

-Today’s group finished the 2018-2019 season with a record of 39-43 and were on the outside looking in at the playoffs.
+Last year’s team finished the 2018-2019 season with a record of 39-43 and were on the outside looking in at the playoffs.
 Good times may be on the horizon, however.
 Owner Michael Jordan has installed former LA Lakers GM Mitch Kupchak to be the Hornets President and General Manager.
 Young head coach James Borrego is excited to see what he can do with this squad in the second year of his tenure with the Hornets.
-However, there is some trepidation about the direction of the team after Kemba Walker and Jeremy Lamb left in free agency.
+There was trepidation about the direction of the team after Kemba Walker and Jeremy Lamb left in free agency, and it has been difficult filling the holes in their absence.